How to introduce a guinea pig to its new pack

 What kind of quarantine gap does there need to be?

 It is often thought that there needs to be a gap of about three weeks between getting the guinea pig and putting it with the others.

 This will give you enough time to assess whether the new Guinea Pig is in a fit state to join the rest of the pack.
 You can also assess their behavior and character during this time as well and make arrangements if you feel there are going to be any potential conflicts.

 Introducing your Guinea Pig after quarantine

 Once the three weeks have passed then put the new guinea pig in a cage which is next to its new mates for a period of a few days.
-This will give them time to get used to each others smell even though they wont be able to get close to each other before they actually meet face to face.
+This will give them time to get used to each other smell even though they won’t be able to get close to each other before they actually meet face to face.